Li-Jinjie/Li-Jinjie.github.io/_ProjectsBlogs/Designing and Optimization of a Solar Aircraft.md

    Damage to aircraft occurs from time to time during the flight.
 I have recorded several crash moments as follows:

   (1) This accident happened during the training in Shi Jia Zhuang, because I let the airplane fly too far. 🐤 & ✈

   <iframe width="560" height="315" src="https://www.youtube.com/embed/Ux9g0IHUBN0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-​	(2) This accident was caused totally by my mistake, two weeks before the competition.
+  (2) This accident was caused totally by my mistake, two weeks before the competition.
 That day the wind was very powerful, and I was terrified to fly, so I unconsciously turned down the throttle during the take-off stage.
 That's when I learned that there was no hesitation in taking off, which was helpful when I faced similar weather conditions two weeks later.

   <iframe width="560" height="315" src="https://www.youtube.com/embed/NVI7rTBnVoI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-​		(3) On the second round of the CADC, I failed to fly the plane for ten minutes.
+  (3) On the second round of the CADC, I failed to fly the plane for ten minutes.
 The video is at the beginning.
 After analysis, I think the reasons are as follows:

- 	1. One of the fuselage connections came loose.
+  1. **One of the fuselage connections came loose.**

 | The first round                                              | The second round                                             |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |
 | <img src="https://s2.ax1x.com/2019/10/05/usrRJA.png" alt="usrRJA.png" border="0" width="800" /> | <img src="https://s2.ax1x.com/2019/10/05/usr5sf.jpg" alt="usr5sf.jpg" border="0" width="800" /> |

   From the comparison between pictures from the first and second round, the nose turned up after the loading increased, causing the angle of the canard to change.
 This change made it extremely difficult to balance the aircraft in the pitch direction.

-2. Weather condition. 🌥
+   2. **Weather condition.** 🌥

    By the time we were flying, clouds had blocked out the sun suddenly, causing a severe power loss.

-3. My flying skills were not good enough.
+   3. **My flying skills were not good enough.**

 ---